f20/power-models/README.md

 either pre-installed or available from the ports/packages system.

-On mobile operating systems, setting up a suitable environment is much more troublesome; the dcmf.co.uk/models website might better meet your needs.
+On mobile operating systems, setting up a suitable environment is much more troublesome; https://dcmf.co.uk/models might better meet your needs.

-To test whether you have a suitable version of Perl 5, try this at the Terminal or command line:

-    perl --version

 Step 2.
 Download the code.
 ---------------------------

-Either download https://github.com/f20/power-models/archive/master.zip and extract all the files from it, or use a git client to clone this repository.
+Either download https://github.com/f20/power-models/archive/master.zip and extract all the files from it, or use a git client to clone the repository.

 Step 3.
 Install any missing modules.
 -------------------------------------

-Change directory to the root of the repository and try these sample commands:
+Change directory to the root of the extraction folder or repository, and try these sample commands:

     perl -Icpan -Ilib -MSpreadsheetModel::Book::Manufacturing -e "SpreadsheetModel::Book::Manufacturing->factory->runAllWithFiles('models/Samplers/FormatSampler.yml')"

     perl -Icpan -Ilib -MSpreadsheetModel::Book::Manufacturing -e "SpreadsheetModel::Book::Manufacturing->factory(validate=>['lib'])->runAllWithFiles('models/CDCM/2017-02-Baseline/%-extras227.yml','models/CDCM/2017-02/SPEN-SPM.yml')"

+This should create Microsoft Excel workbooks in the current working directory.
-If this fails, examine the error messages.
+If not, examine the error messages.
 Sometimes the problem is a missing module which can be installed from CPAN (www.cpan.org).

 Other code in the repository